 When building business forecasts and predictive models, it is important to understand everything you can about your customer.
 Incorporating customer demographics into these efforts will further enhance the predictability of your models.
 These data can include a wide variety of demographic indicators ranging from population counts, household income, and even behavioral data indicators like home ownership vs. rental.
+Demographic data can be found most recently in the 2020 Census.

 Now is one of the most beneficial times in history to take advantage of this.
 Detailed results from the 2020 Census are scheduled to be released in August 2021.
 Combining this updated view of the population distribution with data aggregation platforms to standardize and normalize data, in coordination with artificial intelligence and accessible machine learning infrastructure, allows you to derive insight that can impact your business and marketing strategy.
 By utilizing these control data, our client’s predictive models have shown over a 50% reduction in model error, greatly improving the overall predictive power.